heidihcao/reading-notes/README.md

 ## Intro
 * I'm based in Seattle, WA
 * Career changer
+* Currently in state gov
-* Happy to be taking this class!
+* Glad to be here!

 ## Table of Contents